Wizaron/pytorch-cpp-inference/README.md

 ## Export PyTorch ScriptModule

-* In order to export `torch.jit.ScriptModule` of ResNet to perform C++ inference, go to `models/resnet` directory and run `python resnet.py`.
+* In order to export `torch.jit.ScriptModule` of ResNet18 to perform C++ inference, go to `models/resnet` directory and run `python resnet.py`.
 It will download pretrained ResNet18 model on ImageNet and create `models/resnet_model.pth` which we will use in C++ inference.

 ## C++ Inference Example Build